Alan Jones (talkback host): COVID-19

-During March 2020, while Australia reacted to exponentially-increasing infections from the COVID-19 pandemic, Jones played down the risk, saying "We now seem to be facing the health version of global warming.
+During March 2020, while Australia reacted to exponentially increasing infections from the COVID-19 pandemic, Jones played down the risk, saying "We now seem to be facing the health version of global warming.
 Exaggeration in almost everything.
-Certainly in description, and certainly in behaviour".
-In statements playing down the risk of the global COVID-19 pandemic, Jones concentrated on static numbers of infected and dead, omitting mention of the universally-agreed exponential increase in those numbers that is behind medical professionals' concerns about the disease.
+Certainly in description, and certainly in behaviour."
+In statements playing down the risk of the global COVID-19 pandemic, Jones concentrated on static numbers of infections and death, omitting mention of the universally-agreed exponential increase in those numbers that is behind medical professionals' concerns about the disease.
 At the time, Jones was in isolation at his country estate to avoid risk of infection.
 Jones's radio audience consists largely of older people who are in the most severe risk group for the disease.
 Commentator Mike Carlton labelled Jones's COVID-19 comments as "dangerous" and "reckless".

-Jones backed down soon afterwards, agreeing that for "...those at greater risk, older Australians and those who are more vulnerable, particularly those with pre-existing conditions… it is a far more serious virus", but still failed to mention the exponential increase in infection and death.
-Jones said that "China brought this disaster on..." and raised rumours without evidence of China buying up devalued Australian assets.
+Jones backed down soon afterwards, agreeing that for "those at greater risk, older Australians and those who are more vulnerable, particularly those with pre-existing conditions ... it is a far more serious virus", but still failed to mention the exponential increase in infection and death.
+Jones said that "China brought this disaster on ..." and raised rumours without evidence of China buying devalued Australian assets.